Course Code: pts

 Pivot tables are great for analyzing and reporting information, but they're limited in their functionality when your source data is missing needed information.
 Or, perhaps the information isn't needed in the source data and is only needed for analysis for a short time.
 This lesson will demonstrate how to use Excel's Calculated Items and Fields feature to create items that are missing from the source data.

 Your pivot table isn't complete without a Slicer and pivot chart.
-In order to create an effective dashboard, a pivot table and pivot chart controlled by multiple Slicers is a must.
+In order to create an effective dashboard, you'll need a pivot table and a pivot chart controlled by multiple Slicers.
 This lesson focuses on creating and managing Slicers and Pivot Charts.